 1. Why do you want to be a teaching assistant?

 Answer: This is an opportunity to talk about your previous experiences of working or volunteering with children and what you enjoyed and learned.
-Even if your experience is limited to babysitting or volunteering try and bring out pertinent information a positive way:
+Even if your experience is limited to babysitting or volunteering try and bring out pertinent information in a positive way:

 I volunteered at my local school and listened to the children there read.
 I enjoyed working one to one with the children, helping them with new words and found watching them gain confidence very satisfying.